Uprising of Ivaylo: Campaigns against Byzantines and Mongols

 With the situation to the south under control, Ivaylo had to confront a second Mongol attack to the north.
 This time the Bulgarians faced the elite forces of Nogai Khan.
 The Mongols prevailed and Ivaylo was besieged in the important city of Drastar on the southern bank of the Danube, where he withstood a three-month siege.
 While most of the rebel army was engaged in the north, Michael VIII started negotiating with the nobility in Tarnovo and convinced the local dignitaries to recognize the claim of Ivan Asen III.
 In the beginning of 1279, a Byzantine army under Michael Glabas disembarked near Varna and set off to the capital, supported by a Mongol unit commanded by Kasim beg.
 The elite of Tarnovo spread rumours that Ivaylo had perished fighting the Mongols and opened the gates to the Byzantines and their protégé.
 Ivan Asen III was proclaimed emperor and Maria, who at the time bore Ivaylo's child, was exiled to Constantinople.
 To consolidate the support of the nobility, the new monarch married his sister Kira Maria to George Terter, one of Bulgaria's most powerful and influential feudal lords, whose estates were centred at Cherven.
 Kasim beg, who had been awarded the high court title protostrator, felt that the rise of George Terter was at his expense, deserted Ivan Asen III and joined the cause of Ivaylo.

 Meanwhile, fighting between the rebels and the Byzantines continued.
 Although the Bulgarian forces were cut in two after the Byzantine landing at Varna, heavy clashes erupted in the eastern Balkan Mountains with new vigour, especially around the Kotel Pass and the Varbitsa Pass.
 The Bulgarian positions there were surrounded both from the north and the south.
 The Byzantines had to besiege and take the fortresses one by one which cost time and casualties.
 Many strongholds remained unconquered and permanently engaged large Byzantine forces.

 In spring 1279, Ivaylo managed to break through the Mongol blockade at Drastar and besieged Tarnovo.
 This advance took Ivan Asen III and his supporters by surprise.
 Michael VIII took measures to protect his protégé and in the summer of 1279 sent a 10,000-strong army under the command of the protovestiarios Murin.
 Ivaylo did not linger in Tarnovo and engaged the invading host on 17 June 1279 in the Kotel Pass.
 Despite being outnumbered, in the ensuing battle near the fortress of Devina the Bulgarians achieved a complete victory.
 Part of the Byzantines perished in the battle along with their commander, the rest were captured and killed by orders of Ivaylo.
 A month later, the Byzantines sent another army of 5,000 troops led by the protovestiarios Aprin.
 Ivaylo engaged them in the eastern Balkan Mountains on 15 August 1279 and after a long combat defeated the Byzantines, personally killing Aprin in the process.
-Ivaylo was said to had "fought with fury, achieving many feats" in both battles.
+Ivaylo was said to have "fought with fury, achieving many feats" in both battles.